Thermo-Fluids Research

 Turb-Lab

-Arindam Banerjee’s Turb-Lab focuses on multi-scale fluid-dynamics with an emphasis on energy and biological systems.
-The research goal of our group is to enhance the limited understanding of fundamental issues related to space and scale interactions in turbulent flows.
-Current research projects include tidal/wave/offshore-wind energy systems, hydrodynamic instabilities in the non-linear regimes, and, computational pulmonary fluid dynamics.
+Arindam Banerjee’s Turb-Lab focuses on multi-scale fluid-dynamics problems in energy and biological systems.
+Current research projects include marine energy systems, hydrodynamic instabilities, and, computational pulmonary fluid dynamics.
+The research goal of the group is to address of fundamental challenges related to space and scale interactions in turbulent flows.
+The group specializes in novel experiments and also performs computations at different fidelities to enhance their understanding of fluid dynamics.

-Graduate Student Placements: Air Products and Chemicals, American Standards, Amazon, Cal Tech, Caterpillar Inc., Corvid Technologies, EMD Electronics, Exa Corporation, Georgia Tech, Los Alamos National Laboratory, Raytheon, University of Alabama, Verdant Power Inc, Vertex Pharmaceuticals
+Graduate Student Placements: Air Products and Chemicals, American Standards, Amazon, Caterpillar Inc., Corvid Technologies, EMD Electronics, Los Alamos National Laboratory, Raytheon, Colorado School of Mines, Verdant Power Inc, Zoetis,

 Read more about Prof. Arindam Banerjee and his work on Mimicking Turbulence Characteristics at Tidal Energy Test Sites in a Laboratory Environment.